 3.1.2 Certification

-Contractor shall comply with requirements for Certified QHPs set forth in this Agreement and under the California Affordable Care Act, and, as applicable, the Affordable Care Act and other laws, rules and regulations, including, those set forth at 45 C.F.R.
-Part 156, Subpart C, § 156.200 et seq.
-Contractor shall maintain compliance with standards required for certification that are issued, adopted or recognized by the Exchange on a timely basis to demonstrate that each health plan it offers in the Exchange qualifies as a QHP.
+Contractor shall comply with requirements for QHPs set forth in this Agreement and under the California Affordable Care Act, the Affordable Care Act and other State and Federal laws, rules and regulations.
+Contractor shall maintain timely compliance with standards required for certification that are issued, adopted or recognized by the Exchange to demonstrate that each health plan it offers in the Exchange qualifies as a QHP.

 3.1.3 Accreditation

-Contractor agrees to maintain accreditation from one of the following accrediting bodies: (i) Utilization Review Accreditation Commission (URAC); (ii) National Committee on Quality Assurance (NCQA); (iii) Accreditation Association for Ambulatory Health Care (AAAHC) Contractor shall authorize the accrediting agency to provide information and data to the Exchange relating to Contractor’s accreditation, including, the most recent accreditation survey and other data and information maintained by accrediting agency as required under 45 C.F.R. § 156.275.
+Contractor agrees to maintain a current accreditation throughout the term of the Agreement from one of the following accrediting bodies: (i) Utilization Review Accreditation Commission (URAC); (ii) National Committee on Quality Assurance (NCQA); (iii) Accreditation Association for Ambulatory Health Care (AAAHC) Contractor shall authorize the accrediting agency to provide information and data to the Exchange relating to Contractor’s accreditation, including, the most recent accreditation survey and other data and information maintained by accrediting agency as required under 45 C.F.R. § 156.275.

-Contractor shall be currently accredited and shall maintain its NCQA, URAC or AAAHC health plan accreditation throughout the term of the Agreement.
+Contractor shall be currently accredited and maintain its NCQA, URAC or AAAHC health plan accreditation throughout the term of the Agreement.
 Contractor shall notify the Exchange of the date of any accreditation review scheduled during the term of this Agreement and the results of such review.
 Upon completion of any health plan accreditation review conducted during the term of this Agreement, Contractor shall provide the Exchange with a copy of the Assessment Report within forty-five (45) days of report receipt.

-If Contractor receives a rating of less than “accredited” in any category, Contractor shall notify the Exchange within ten (10) business days of such rating(s) change and shall be required to provide the Exchange with all corrective action(s) that will be taken to raise the category rating to a level of at least “accredited”.
+If Contractor receives a rating of less than “accredited” in any category, loses an accreditation or fails to maintain a current and up to date accreditationContractor shall notify the Exchange within ten (10) business days of such rating(s) change and shall be required to provide the Exchange with all corrective action(s) Contractor will implement strategies to raise the Contractor’s rating to a level of at least “accredited” or to reinstate accreditation.
 Contractor will submit a written corrective action plan (CAP) to the Exchange within forty-five 45 days of receiving its initial notification of the change in category ratings.

 Following the initial submission of the corrective action plans (“CAPs”), Contractor shall provide a written report to the Exchange on at least a quarterly basis regarding the status and progress of the submitted corrective action plan(s).
-Contractor shall request a follow-up review by accreditation entity at the end of twelve (12) months and a copy of the follow-up Assessment Report will be submitted to the Exchange within thirty (30) days of receipt.
+Contractor shall request a follow-up review by the accreditation entity at the end of twelve (12) months and submit a copy of the follow-up Assessment Report to the Exchange within thirty (30) days of receipt.

-In the event Contractor’s overall accreditation is suspended, revoked, or otherwise terminated, or in the event Contractor has undergone review prior to the expiration of its current accreditation and reaccreditation is suspended, revoked, or not granted at the time of expiration, the Exchange reserves the right to terminate any agreement by and between Contractor and the Exchange.
+In the event Contractor’s overall accreditation is suspended, revoked, or otherwise terminated, or in the event Contractor has undergone review prior to the expiration of its current accreditation and reaccreditation is suspended, revoked, or not granted at the time of expiration, the Exchange reserves the right to terminate any agreement by and between Contractor and the Exchange or suspend enrollment in Contractor’s QHPs, to ensure the Exchange is in compliance with the federal requirement that all participating issuers maintain a current approved accreditation.

 Upon request by the Exchange, Contractor will identify all health plan certification or accreditation programs undertaken, including any failed accreditation or certifications, and will also provide the full written report of such certification or accreditation undertakings to the Exchange.